ShubraChowdhury/AzureMLCapstone/README.md

-# Capstone - Udacity Machine Learning Engineer with Microsoft Azure
+#  Udacity Capstone Project ,Machine Learning Engineer with Microsoft Azure

 This capstone project uses Azure ML platform and allows two forms of model building and deployment.
 Model used in this project helps to predict Maternal Health Risk based on multiple factors.